How to Build a Fintech Product: Step-by-Step Guide

 You need to predict as many needs as you can, for each will require time to implement.
 Remember that traditional financial services presuppose lots of bureaucracy, thus delays.

 For instance, you will not reach the employees of a bank outside their working hours.
 Most likely, your users will not either.
-Your task here is to think how you can make the system work independently, or at least to seem to.
+Your task here is to think how you can make the system work independently, or at least make it seem to.

 5. It is not only for the end-customers

-In the traditional finance system, there is always someone who gets a loan, and someone who gives it.
+In the traditional finance system, there is always someone who gets a loan and someone who gives it.
 In insurance, there is an insurer and an insured.
 The same applies to fintech solutions.
-The technology should suit not only for the end-customer, but the service provider as well.
-For that reason, most fintech start-ups are platforms that offer different functionality, depending on the role – just like Airbnb, which works one way for travelers, and another way for hosts.
+The technology should suit not only the end-customer, but the service provider as well.
+For that reason, most fintech startups are platforms that offer different functionality depending on the user role—just like Airbnb, which works one way for travelers, and another way for hosts.

 6. Have a product owner & communicate (a lot)